appbaseio/Docs/content/docs/search/reactivesearch-api/reference.md

 > Note: This property doesn't work when [pagination](/docs/search/reactivesearch-api/reference/#pagination) is set to `true`.

 **Example Playground**:
-<iframe src="https://play.reactivesearch.io/embed/QoFtxI5RCI5c4BWnCfRH"  style="width:100%; height:100%; border:1px solid;  overflow:hidden;" title="rs-playground-Nbpi1vkkywun82Z8aqFP"></iframe>
+<iframe src="https://play.reactivesearch.io/embed/QoFtxI5RCI5c4BWnCfRH"  style="width:100%; height:100%; border:1px solid;  overflow:hidden;min-height:400px;" title="rs-playground-Nbpi1vkkywun82Z8aqFP"></iframe>

 ### selectAllLabel
 This property allows you to add a new property in the list with a particular value in such a way that when selected i.e `value` is similar/contains to that label(`selectAllLabel`) then `term` query will make sure that the `field` exists in the `results`.